commitizen-tools/commitizen/docs/check.md

 If the commit message is invalid, it'll be rejected.

 The commit should follow the given committing rules; otherwise, it won't be accepted.

+## Checking after the commit
+If you'd like to check a commit's message after it has already been created, then you can specify the range of commits to check with `--rev-range REV_RANGE`

+For example, if you'd like to check all commits on a branch, you can use `--rev-range master..HEAD`.
+Or, if you'd like to check all commits starting from when you first implemented commit message linting, you can use `--rev-range <first_commit_sha>..HEAD`.

+For more info on how git commit ranges work, you can check the [git documentation](https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#_commit_ranges).